sagararyal/sendy-on-heroku/readme.md

 <a href="https://sendy.co/?ref=pJY2W" title=""><img src="https://sendy.co/images/banners/728x90_var2.jpg" alt="Check out Sendy, a self hosted newsletter app that lets you send emails 100x cheaper via Amazon SES." width="728" height="90"/></a>

+### Looking for a Setup Guide?
+- Check this [Youtube Video](https://youtu.be/7r15Lemb86A) for step by step guide on Heroku deployment with Cloudflare R2.
+- Check [Sendy documentation](https://sendy.co/get-started#step5) for other issue, including AWS SES setup.

 ## Features
 - Support S3-compatible storage for file uploads using the AWS SDK.
 I personally use Cloudflare R2 for my projects.
 - Automatic deployment of the latest version of Sendy.